commerce-operations-foundation/mcp-reference-server/docs/guides/README.md

 ## Available Tools

-See the [Tools Reference](../standard/tools-reference.md) for complete documentation of all 15 standard operations.
+See the [Tools Reference](../standard/tools-reference.md) for documentation of the 10 standard operations.

 ## Adapters